ErnestLeung52/ghostwriter-ai/README.md

 STRIPE_WEBHOOK_SECRET=
 ```

+## Stripe Payment Webhook Test

+To set up a dummy payment link with Stripe, follow these steps:

+1. Register a Stripe account and enable Developers mode
+2. Secret Key is provided in the API keys tab
+3. Download the latest Stripe CLI and login Stripe via CLI ``stripe login``
+4. Visit the Webhooks tab -> Add an endpoint -> Test in a local environment
+5. Forward events to the webhook via CLI ``stripe listen --forward-to localhost:[your-localhost-port]/webhook``
+6. Webhook signing secret will be provided in the CLI and use ths secret in the .env.local file

 # Future Iterations

 Looking ahead, we are planning to expand the functionality of GhostWriterAI.
 My planned enhancements include: